GerbrichFerdinands/asreview-thesis/results/README.md

 And then, within the newly created directory, the following:

+# Reproduce data extraction

+To reproduce the results, follow the steps below.
+If you do not want to download the raw simulation output, start at step 3:

+1. Run all code in the `extract_plots.ipynb` notebook to create all plots.
+This requires having the raw simulation data, to be found on the OSF (<https://osf.io/7mr2g/> and <https://osf.io/ag2xp/>).
+Note that you will need to adjust the paths to where you’ve stored the simulation output on your local computer.
+Also, note that creating figures can take quite some time, depending on your computer.
+Mine took from 30 minutes to 5 hours per figure The final figures can be found in the `one_seed/plots` directory.
+2. Run all code in the `extract_results.ipynb` to extract the metrics WSS, RRF and ATD from the raw simulation data.
+Note that you will need to adjust the paths to where you’ve stored the simulation output on your local computer.
+Also, note that extracting all results will take quite some time, depending on your computer.
+Mine took 48 hours.
+The results are stored in the `one_seed/plots` directory.
+3. Follow the preprocessing steps in the `README.Rmd` files to create tables for in the manuscript, stored in the `output` directory.

 ## Define functions for reading simulation output

+The ATD values need to be adjusted for prior inclusions and exclusions as the computation does not take into account that prior to the active learning cycle, already 1 inclusion and 1 exclusion have been labelled ‘for free’.

 ## Load results for 15 separate trials